nipafx/demo-jigsaw-advent-calendar/README.md

 README
 ```

 This is the same directory structure as used by the [official quick start guide](http://openjdk.java.net/projects/jigsaw/quick-start).
-The depcition is not complete, though, and does not contain the folders below `org`, which are the individual packages and eventually the source files.
+The depiction is not complete, though, and does not contain the folders below `org`, which are the individual packages and eventually the source files.

 ### _surprise_